gopalthedeveloper/PHP-worker-manager/README.md

 # PHP-worker-manager
-Implimentation of worker manager for all all process
+Implimentation of baground worker manager.
+Its is for simple paralle procesing a code.